unit9/django-data-sync/README.md

 - ~~add support for ImageField and FileField~~ DONE
 - ~~support multiple tasks queues, current plan is to support GCP Cloud Tasks~~ DONE
 - add authorization and authentication at data export endpoint
+- add tests, since it's not possible to test with two Django servers locally (or there is?), I have to think how to implement this correctly

 MIGHT GET ADDED